 Binh Tay Market

-The market is located in Cholon area.
-It was built in the 20s of the twentieth century, on an area of more than 17,000 m² in the style of ancient Asian-style architecture.
-Binh Tay Market currently has more than 2,300 stalls, business stalls with more than 30 groups of products.
+The market is located in the Cholon area.
+It was built in the 20s of twentieth century, on an area of more than 17,000 m² in the style of ancient Asian-style architecture.
+Binh Tay Market currently has more than 2,300 stalls and business stalls with more than 30 groups of products.
 Every year, over 120,000 foreign tourists come to visit and shop at the market brought by travel companies across the country.
-Coming to Binh Tay market, visitors can just admire the ancient architecture, learn the history of the market and shop with reasonable prices.
+Coming to Binh Tay market, visitors can just admire the ancient architecture, learn the history of the market and shop at reasonable prices.

-Main gate locates 57 Thap Muoi, District 6, Ho Chi Minh City.
+The main gate locates at 57 Thap Muoi, District 6.

 Saigon Square

-With a variety of items, and especially affordable price, Saigon Square is known as “Shopping Paradise in the heart of the city”… It’s hard to find a place in Saigon to buy yourself outfits that are both beautiful and unique but affordable as when coming here.
-Furthermore, products are constantly updated according to the latest fashion trends with many size, especially cloths, shoes.
-Spacious, airy, air-conditioner works during opening time, the quality of goods here is relatively good, the customers are mainly local young people and foreigners who like to shop when traveling.
+With a variety of items, and especially affordable prices, Saigon Square is known as the “Shopping Paradise in the heart of the city”… It’s hard to find a place in Saigon to buy yourself outfits that are both beautiful and unique but affordable when coming here.
+Furthermore, products are constantly updated according to the latest fashion trends in many sizes, especially clothes, and shoes.
+Spacious, airy, air-conditioner works during opening time, the quality of goods here is relatively good, the customers are mainly local young people and foreigners who like to shop when travelling.
 And people often compare Saigon Square as a market but it is a high-class market.

 Vincom Center